Graduate jobs in IT and technology

 Top skills to get a job in IT and technology

-Graduate recruiters don’t just put technical skills, such as knowing programming languages, high up on their lists.
+Graduate recruiters don’t only value technical skills, such as programming languages.
 They also place heavy emphasis on ‘transferable’ skills, which are skills that have wide application to different jobs and industries.
 Popular transferable skills in IT include:

 - Communication skills – so that you can work successfully with people in your team and explain technical concepts to non-technical colleagues and clients